-Between 1 April 2019 and 31 March 2020, Dog Welfare Visitors completed 29 visits, resulting in 162 dog checks across the three counties.
-Broadly Figure 1 shows that there was an even spread of visits across each county.
-On average, 2 visits are undertaken each month by the visitors.
-In comparison with the period 2018-19, 44 visits were completed and 214 dogs seen.
+Between 23 June 2020 and 31 March 2021, Dog Welfare Visitors completed 31 visits, resulting in 211 dog checks across the three counties.
+Figure 1 shows that there was a broadly even spread of visits across each county.
+On average, two visits were undertaken each month by the visitors.
+Despite the ever-changing circumstances of the past year, the scheme exceeded the number of visits undertaken in 2019/20 (when 29 visits were completed and 162 dogs seen).